Stress Management: How to Reduce and Relieve Stress

-- Reframe problems.
+Reframe problems.
 Try to view stressful situations from a more positive perspective.
 Rather than fuming about a traffic jam, look at it as an opportunity to pause and regroup, listen to your favorite radio station, or enjoy some alone time.

-- Look at the big picture.
+Look at the big picture.
 Take perspective of the stressful situation.
 Ask yourself how important it will be in the long run.
 Will it matter in a month?
 A year?
 Is it really worth getting upset over?
 If the answer is no, focus your time and energy elsewhere.

-- Adjust your standards.
+Adjust your standards.
 Perfectionism is a major source of avoidable stress.
 Stop setting yourself up for failure by demanding perfection.
 Set reasonable standards for yourself and others, and learn to be okay with “good enough.”

-- Focus on the positive.
+Practice gratitude.
 When stress is getting you down, take a moment to reflect on all the things you appreciate in your life, including your own positive qualities and gifts.
 This simple strategy can help you keep things in perspective.

 Some sources of stress are unavoidable.
 You can't prevent or change stressors such as the death of a loved one, a serious illness, or a national recession.
 In such cases, the best way to cope with stress is to accept things as they are.
 Acceptance may be difficult, but in the long run, it's easier than railing against a situation you can't change.

 Don't try to control the uncontrollable.
 Many things in life are beyond our control, particularly the behavior of other people.
 Rather than stressing out over them, focus on the things you can control such as the way you choose to react to problems.

 Look for the upside.
 When facing major challenges, try to look at them as opportunities for personal growth.
 If your own poor choices contributed to a stressful situation, reflect on them and learn from your mistakes.